-- ASPIRE will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Settings should list details of how this is established and achieved, for example, which filtering and monitoring systems/approaches are in place and why these decisions have been made.
-The appropriateness of any filters and monitoring systems are a matter for individual schools and colleges; the decisions will be informed in part by the risk assessment required by the Prevent Duty and will depend on the age range/ability of children, the number of children, how often they access IT systems and the proportionality of costs vs risks.
-The UK Safer Internet Centre has published guidance as to what "appropriate" filtering and monitoring might look like. - If pupils or staff discover unsuitable sites or material, they are required to: Insert details of your procedure for example, turn off monitor/screen, use a screen cover widget, report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the relevant agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, ASPIRE will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of ASPIRE's approach to online safety. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment.
+- West Borough Primary School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Our system is Smoothwall. 'managed' by Cantium (EIS) - If pupils or staff discover unsuitable sites or material, they are required to: turn off monitor/screen, use a screen cover widget, report the concern immediately to a member of staff. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights and privacy legislation. - o Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL and technical staff, as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, West Borough Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - West Borough Primary acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety.

-- Internet use will be supervised by staff as appropriate to pupils age and ability. - Pupils will be directed to use age/ability appropriate online resources and tools by staff.
+- Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - Internet use will be supervised by staff as appropriate to pupils/students age and ability. - Pupils will be directed to use age/ability appropriate online resources and tools by staff.

-6.3 Information security and access management
+6.3 Information Security and Access Management

-- ASPIRE is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in list name of relevant policies, for example, information security, acceptable use policies and/or online safety policy.
-These policies should address expectations with regards information security and access to systems, for example password safety expectations. - ASPIRE will review the effectiveness of these procedures periodically to keep up with evolving cybercrime technologies.
+- West Borough Primary is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in acceptable use/GDPR policies - West Borough Primary will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.

-6.4 Remote/Online learning
+6.4 Remote/Online Learning